 Whether you’re looking for lunch, dinner, a snack, or a hot drink to warm up, there’s an option here that will fit the bill.

-Longwood’s fine dining restaurant 1906 features dishes that change seasonally ranging from mushroom bisque to whole grilled seabass. (reservations are highly recommended at the holidays).
-For more informal meals, there in a lounge in 1906, or the Café offers a cafeteria-style option with soups, salads, sandwiches, and hot entrees.
+Longwood’s fine dining restaurant 1906 features dishes that change seasonally.
+During our winter visit, we loved the mushroom bisque and the spaghetti alla Chitarra with blue crab and basil (reservations are essential at the holidays).
+For more informal meals, there in a lounge in 1906, or the Café is cafeteria-style with soups, salads, sandwiches, and hot entrees.
 The Beer Garden right beside the Garden Railway offers barbecue, pizza, and beers from local favorite Victory Brewing Company.

 Other food stands will keep you fueled with hot chocolate, spiked eggnog, warm cookies, and even donuts straight from the fryer.